joaomelo/hot-collection/README.md

 > You can play with the example above [here](https://codesandbox.io/embed/hot-collection-del-zcp8c?fontsize=14&hidenavigation=1&theme=dark).

-Just like that we have a simple record app syncing with a central database.
-Cool!
-But before wrapping up let us talk about a few more available package configurations and concerns you should take care.
+Just like that, we have a simple record app syncing with a central database.
+Sweet!
+But before wrapping up let us talk about a few more optional configurations and some concerns you should take care of.

 ## Options

 HotCollection constructor has a third optional parameter for options.
-Take a look about a hypothetical use case taking advantage off all the parameters.
+Below we have a hypothetical use case taking advantage of all the parameters.

     import HotCollection from "@joaomelo/hot-collection";

-    // others imports and initializations
+    // proper imports and initializations

     options = {
       orderBy: 'some-field-name',